Best places to live in the South of France

-With 300 days of sunshine to enjoy and reduced property prices of up to 20%, where are the best places to live and buy property in the South of France?
+With 300 days of sunshine to enjoy and reduced property prices of up to 20%, where are the best places to live in the South of France and buy property?

 The three areas in the South of France proving the most popular with Home Hunts’ clients looking to buy property in the South of France are Languedoc Roussillon (Occitanie), Provence and the Riviera.
 These areas offer some of the most stable, “safe haven” locations in the world, but also up-and-coming locations where properties in proximity to some of the most expensive addresses in the world can be snapped up at more economical prices.

 For many looking to invest in property in the South of France, it is the Provence coast that is the ultimate location.
 Resorts such as Bandol, Hyères-les-Palmiers, Saint Tropez, Fréjus and Saint-Raphaël continue to be highly sought after with Saint Tropez still leading the race for attracting the world’s rich and famous.

 In terms of up-and-coming locations, villages on the south side of the Alpilles – between Avignon and Arles – are increasing in popularity.
 The picturesque villages of Mouries, St-Etienne du Grès and Fontvieille (near the countryside surrounding Saint Rémy de Provence that Van Gough so passionately painted) have become firm favourites with those looking to buy property in the South of France.

 “The Alpilles has performed well even in a difficult market over the past few years,” says Barbara Abeille, consultant for Provence.
 There is culture on offer in larger towns, such as Avignon and Nîmes, and excellent transport links to international airports and the TGV.”

 Lovely and lush Languedoc